HC91Dev/pyTuber/README.md

-# VRM Viewer and Face Tracker
+# Vtuber Model Viewer and Face Tracker

-A Linux-based VRM model viewer and webcam face tracking application built with Python and OpenGL.
+A Linux-based VRM/gltf model viewer and webcam face tracking application built with Python and OpenGL.
 This tool allows you to load and view VRM/GLTF models and includes webcam-based face tracking capabilities.

 ## Features